SixArne/JumpKingDarwinism/docs/index.md

 ### Creating the brain

 The brain will hold a list of actions/instructions, the brain will also be resposible for mutating the actions later on in the `Natural selection` stage.

+It also holds a `Clone` method which is required for the reproducing stage of the algorithm.

 ```csharp
 public class DarwinBrain